 Our Private Event (a complimentary excursion for all Star Pride passengers) was in Butrint, a UNESCO World Heritage Site in Albania.
 Before we left the ship for this excursion, one of the founders of Butrint National Park came onboard and gave a talk in the lounge.
 He gave fascinating insight on starting a park of this scale from ruins in a communist country.
 Our guide on the motor coach, as we traveled through the beautiful landscape, told us what it was like to grow up in communist Albania.
 When we arrived in Butrint we were treated to a performance by a local flutist in an ancient amphitheater, and then led on a tour through the ruins.
 This was easily our most interesting port.
 It was breathtakingly beautiful and culturally interesting.

 The other ports on this itinerary were Athens, Itea (Delphi), Katakolon (Olympia), Dubrovnik, Hvar and an overnight stay in Venice.
 There is so much to see in Venice that the overnight stay was welcomed and needed.
 We were sad to leave the Star Pride, but glad to be in Italy!
-Contact me, Nanci Browning, for more details on this itinerary or if you would like help finding the best cruise for your next trip.
+Contact me, Nanci Browning, for more details on this Mediterranean cruise itinerary or if you would like help finding the best cruise, such as Windstar's Star Pride, for your next trip.